anagainaru/iSBatch/README.md

 # HPC Walltime Request

 Code for computing the optimal request time for a stochastic application when submitted on an HPC scheduler, based on historic information about previous runs.
-The following theorem is used compute the sequence of requests:
+The following theorem is used to compute the sequence of requests:

 ![Optimal sequence](https://github.com/anagainaru/HPCWalltime/blob/master/docs/progdyn.png)